Skip to main content

 The plenary meeting is the main forum of the ESP partners and will be held once per year.
 Urgent and ad-hoc topics are discussed via e-consultation and video conferences.

-The 10th meeting of the European Soil Partnership (ESP) took place on 4 and 5 May 2023 (two half days) (see agenda (PDF) and meeting report (PDF).
-The meeting was held virtually on the online platform Webex.
-70 participants from 26 countries attended the plenary meeting, including 15 country focal points, representatives of the European Commission, and representatives from the Global Soil Partnership (GSP) Secretariat.
-The meeting was chaired by the ESP Chair, Mr Rainer Baritz (European Environment Agency), with the support of the ESP Secretariat, Ms Nicole Wellbrock (Federal Research Institute for Rural Areas, Forestry and Fisheries).
+The 12th meeting of the European Soil Partnership (ESP) took place on 6 and 7 March 2025.
+The hybrid meeting was held at FAO headquarters in Rom and online via Zoom.
+The meeting was chaired by the ESP Chair, Rainer Baritz (European Environment Agency), with the support of the ESP Secretariat, Nicole Wellbrock and Julia von Guilleaume (Federal Research Institute for Rural Areas, Forestry and Fisheries).

 The history and an archive of all previous ESP annual meetings can be found on the FAO / Regional Partnerships website.